LeoMul/SecretSantaPerfectPairs/README.md

 ```
 ./main.x > {your file name}
 ```
 Possible upgrades to the code include OpenMP parallelisation for the sampling, or perhaps even a large-deviation implementation to sample huge system sizes, where in principle all parties can be in a perfect pair (for even system size).
 This would allow an indirect sampling of distribution, see for example _Wang F and Landau D P 2001 Phys.
 Rev. Lett.
 86 2050_.
+This would probably be done in Rust, where my colleague Yannick Feld has a library for this, see for example https://github.com/Pardoxa/sampling.